Services

 • Limited visibility into audit trails, data lineage, and model behavior

-• Governance and security policies depend on vendor implementation rather than internal control
+• Governance and security policies depend on vendor implementation, not internal control

 When the Buy Approach Works Best